Contextual Learning for Anomaly Detection in Tabular Data: Abstract

 \section{Abstract}

 Anomaly detection is critical in domains such as cybersecurity and finance, especially when working with large-scale tabular data.
-Yet, unsupervised anomaly detection—where no labeled anomalies are available—remains a significant challenge.
-Although various deep learning methods have been proposed to model a dataset’s joint distribution, real-world tabular data often contain heterogeneous contexts (e.g., different users), making globally rare events normal under certain contexts.
-Consequently, relying on a single global distribution can overlook these contextual nuances, degrading detection performance.
-In this paper, we present a context-conditional anomaly detection framework tailored for tabular datasets.
-Our approach automatically identifies \emph{context features} and models the conditional data distribution using a simple deep autoencoder.
-Extensive experiments on multiple tabular benchmark datasets demonstrate that our method outperforms state-of-the-art approaches, underscoring the importance of context in accurately distinguishing anomalous from normal instances.
+Yet, unsupervised anomaly detection---where no labeled anomalies are available---remains challenging because traditional deep learning methods model a single global distribution, assuming all samples follow the same behavior.
+In contrast, real-world data often contain heterogeneous contexts (e.g., different users, accounts, or devices), where globally rare events may be normal within specific conditions.
+We introduce a \emph{contextual learning framework} that explicitly models how normal behavior varies across contexts by learning conditional data distributions $P(\mathbf{Y} \mid \mathbf{C})$ rather than a global joint distribution $P(\mathbf{X})$.
+The framework encompasses (1) a probabilistic formulation for context-conditioned learning, (2) a principled bilevel optimization strategy for automatically selecting informative context features using early validation loss, and (3) theoretical grounding through variance decomposition and discriminative learning principles.
+We instantiate this framework using a novel conditional Wasserstein autoencoder as a simple yet effective model for tabular anomaly detection.
+Extensive experiments across eight benchmark datasets demonstrate that contextual learning consistently outperforms global approaches---even when the optimal context is not intuitively obvious---establishing a new foundation for anomaly detection in heterogeneous tabular data.